bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 I think all I'll say is I welcome a better proposal.
 I think none of us are married to this thing.
-Now that, you know, Greg and AJ have a big part of them is now in this proposal, which makes me feel good because, you know, obviously a little bit of self-consciousness about like designing this thing in isolation.
+Now that, Greg and AJ have a big part of them is now in this proposal, which makes me feel good because, obviously a little bit of self-consciousness about like designing this thing in isolation.
 But if there's a better proposal, I welcome it.
 I really just want vaults in Bitcoin.
-I really just want better custody for every individual, every, you know, industrial operation that's doing interesting, good things with Bitcoin.
+I really just want better custody for every individual, every industrial operation that's doing interesting, good things with Bitcoin.
 It's something we all care about and we need to make it bomb proof.
 So really, however we get vaults, so far, this is the simplest thing that I've seen.
 But however we get vaults, as long as we get them sometime in the next few years, I'll be happy.